PaddlePaddle/PGL/apps/graph4kg/README.md

 You can implement your score function in ```models/score_func.py```.
 Besides shallow methods, CNN and GNN based methods are coming soon.

+**Negative Sampling**: Negative samples are constructed by randomly replacing head or tail entities with other entities.
+Here we implement three uniform sampling strategies.
+- ``full``: Randomly sample entities from all entities in KGs.
+- ``batch``: Randomly sample entities from entities arises in the same batch.
+- ``chunk``: Randomly sample entities from all entities in KGs.
+Besides, triplets in a batch are divided into K chunks and each chunk shares the same collection of negative samples.

+**Dimension**: ``embed_dim`` in ``config.py`` denoteds the dimension of real embeddings.
+Graph4KG will assign entity embeddings' dimension as ``embed_dim * 2`` for complex methods like RotatE and ComplEx, and as ``embed_dim * 4`` for quaternion methods like QuatE.

 ## Datasets

 - [x] FB15k